 Main Subheading

 The ACT is more than just a test; it's a gateway to higher education.
-Understanding the highest score on the ACT requires a look at the test's structure and purpose.
+So understanding the highest score on the ACT requires a look at the test's structure and purpose.
 The ACT is designed to measure a high school student's general educational development and their ability to complete college-level work.
 It covers four main subject areas: English, Mathematics, Reading, and Science, with an optional Writing section.
 Each section is scored individually, and these scores are then averaged to produce a composite score.

 Comprehensive Overview

 The optional Writing section, while not included in the composite score, is scored separately on a scale from 2 to 12.
 This section requires you to write an essay in response to a given prompt.
 Your essay is evaluated based on your ideas, organization, development, language use, and conventions of standard written English.
-Although the Writing section doesn't affect your overall ACT score, many colleges still require or recommend it, so it's important to prepare for it as well.
+Although the Writing section doesn't affect your overall ACT score, many colleges still require or recommend it, so make sure to prepare for it as well.

 Achieving the highest score on the ACT requires not only knowledge of the subject matter but also effective test-taking strategies.
-This includes pacing yourself, managing your time, and understanding the types of questions that are commonly asked.
+Even so, this includes pacing yourself, managing your time, and understanding the types of questions that are commonly asked.
 Many students find it helpful to take practice tests under timed conditions to simulate the actual testing experience.
 By familiarizing yourself with the test format and content, you can increase your confidence and improve your performance on test day.

 Trends and Latest Developments

 In recent years, there has been increasing attention on standardized testing, including the ACT.
 Some colleges and universities have adopted test-optional policies, meaning that they do not require applicants to submit ACT scores.
 This trend has been driven by a desire to reduce barriers to college access and to evaluate applicants more holistically.
-However, even with the rise of test-optional policies, a high ACT score can still be a significant advantage in the admissions process.
+That said, even with the rise of test-optional policies, a high ACT score can still be a significant advantage in the admissions process.

 Data from recent ACT administrations show that only a small percentage of test-takers achieve a perfect score of 36.
-The average composite score typically falls around 20 or 21, indicating that the highest score on the ACT is indeed a rare accomplishment.
+But the average composite score typically falls around 20 or 21, indicating that the highest score on the ACT is indeed a rare accomplishment.
 This underscores the importance of diligent preparation and strategic test-taking skills.
 According to the ACT, less than 1% of students who take the test earn a composite score of 36.

 Tips and Expert Advice